idaholab/moose/modules/stochastic_tools/doc/content/source/controls/MultiAppCommandLineControl.md

 In this input file, the `param_names` includes a vector parameter with 4 entries called `Materials/const/prop_values` and two scalar parameters called `Mesh/xmax` and `Mesh/ymax`.

-Several cases are discussed as follows:
+Several cases exist for modifying the vector parameter:

 1. All four entries will be altered: set `param_names = Materials/const/prop_values[0,1,2,3]`.
 The `[0,1,2,3]` is the global column index of the provided distributions which implies that each entry corresponds to a different distribution.